 Moreover, users like to think all sites manage their personal data responsibly.
 They value their privacy and are concerned about how websites use the data they collect.
 However, they often don’t know where their data ends up; after all, who actually reads user agreements?
 We all just scroll to the bottom and click ‘yes’.
 All that’s going to change, though, and soon.

 UX is king on Google.
-But hacks, DDoS attacks, ransomware, and other skullduggery can seriously depress site ranking and even take ecommerce sites off line.
+But hacks, DDoS attacks, ransomware, and another skullduggery can seriously depress site ranking and even take ecommerce sites offline.
 This can have a terminal impact on a company’s income by halting traffic and wrecking user trust—a commodity more precious than any other on the Web.

 Predators on the Savannah: threats to a website

 So in the world of ecommerce and Web data, we can see a lot of predators skulking in the elephant grass, predators that could take down a website, or even worse.
 They all have a direct negative impact on SERPs, as Google is really nit-picky when its bots encounter 503 or 404 errors.

 The causes for errors of this type can range from temporary server failure to bad redirection practices or a direct cyber-attack.
 However, the outcome is always the same: a temporary or permanent loss of ranking.

 Wordfence, a WordPress security plug-in provider, surveyed the webmasters of sites which had suffered a hack.
 Only 46% of those who knew their website had been hacked were flagged by Google.
 These stats don’t include data for those who never even find out their sites have been compromised, and as we all know, that figure is higher than zero.
 Roughly half of those who do discover they’ve been hacked find out only after Google slaps them and after their rankings and revenue start heading south.